 Have you ever wished that there was an easier way to monitor your system resources on your Mac?
 Meet OS Track, an app that monitors your system quietly in the background.
 This OS X Lion compatible app supports a full-screen view, is very easy to use, and best of all it is free.

-“OS Track is a highly advanced monitoring system for your computer that allows you to analyse your use of the resources of your OS over time.”
+“OS Track is a highly advanced monitoring system for your computer that allows you to analyze your use of the resources of your OS over time.”
 It constantly monitors your system’s CPU, memory, and bandwidth so that you can visually see how much of your resources are being used.
 OS Track even has a menubar icon for easy access to your reports and preferences.

 OS Track in Action

-Upon first opening the app, you’ll be asked whether you want to start it when you login.
-Doing this will of course ensure that your system sis constantly being monitored.
+Upon first opening the app, you’ll be asked whether you want to start it when you log in.
+Doing this will, of course, ensure that your system sis constantly being monitored.
 If you prefer to keep the apps that startup at login to a minimum, you can just choose to open OS Track whenever you need to.

 Filter By Time Span

 Instead of viewing your usage by day, OS Track lets you view according to a specific timespan.
 It keeps a 60-day history of your OS activity and you can then filter your data by a 7-day, 15-day, 30-day, or 60-day period.

 Filter By Search or Name

 The app features a convenient search bar that lets you search for a specific app so that you can quickly see what kind of resources it’s using.
 Alternately, you can simply select the name of the app from the left-hand list and view details about it that way as well.